chukwukap/space/README.md

 🎤 **Instant Rooms** — Press _Start_, you’re live.
 💸 **Tips Built-In** — Hearts and emojis translate into USDC you keep.
+🎁 **Direct Speaker Tips** — Listeners can tip any host or speaker in real-time, without leaving the Space.
 🪄 **No App-Switching** — Everything happens inside Warpcast—join, react, tip.
 🎟 **Invite Drawer** — Pull friends on stage with one swipe.
 🔔 **Go-Live Alerts** — Fans get pinged the second you speak.